inkscope/inkscope/inkscopeCollect/Readme.md

- collect ceph cluster metrics and host metrics and put them in a mongodb collection.
+collect ceph cluster metrics and host metrics and put them in a mongodb collection. just change ip  and port  in run.py mongo db must be installed locally for this version